dwavesystems/dwave-optimization/docs/index.rst

 :ref:`design principals <optimization_philosophy>` from each of the following
 areas:

-.. developer note: this will look funny when build locally but looks fine as part of the sdk
+.. developer note: this will look funny when built locally but looks fine as part of the sdk

 .. grid:: 2 2 3 2